-BIOL 1102 Credits Plant Biology
+BIOL 1102 3 Plant Biology

 This course covers the fundamentals of plant biology, focusing on the various types of plants and the basic anatomy and physiology of plants.
 The course is also designed to promote an awareness of the significance of plants in the natural processes of our biosphere and specifically for humans.
-Students will be challenged to think about the importance of plants in decision making, from individual, ethical choices to social, economic, and political policy making.
-(Prerequisites: High school biology or BIOL 1101 or equivalent).
+Students will be challenged to think about the importance of plants in decision making, from individual, ethical choices to social, economic and policy making.
+(Prerequisites: High school biology or BIOL 1101).
 (3 C/2 lect, 2 lab).
 MNTC: Goal 2/Critical Thinking, Goal 3/Natural Sciences, Goal 10/People and the Environment.

-BIOL 1107 Credits Fundamentals of Anatomy & Physiology
+BIOL 1107 4 Fundamentals of Anatomy & Physiology